 3.5 - 4 years

-Students may apply at the end of their first or second year in the law school.
-In addition to the LSAT, students must have taken the GMAT or the GRE.
-Students will complete the full-time MBA application.
-The LeBow College of Business will request the student’s law admissions materials for review, so the student need not re-order these materials or request them.
-An interview is required.
+Students may apply at any point during their second year in the JD program.
+The Lebow College of Business will request the student's law admissions materials for review, so the student need not to re-order these materials or request them.
+An interview may also be required.

 The LeBow College of Business does offer scholarship aid to JD/MBA students.
 This is awarded separately from any Law scholarship.
 Tuition and fee rates can be found here.